elementary-Inc/blog/_posts/2019-09-19-updates-for-august-2019.md

 ## Look & Feel

 As previously mentioned, we released the long-awaited [new greeter][greeter] in August.
-For existing users, this means a new card-based look, actual full HiDPI support, multi-display support, Caps and Num Lock indication, corrected time format based on the selected user's settings, and tons of bug fixes compared to the previous greeter.
+For existing users, this means a new card-based look, actual full HiDPI support, multi-display support, Caps and Num Lock indication, corrected date and time format based on the selected user's settings, and tons of bug fixes compared to the previous greeter.

 <aside>
 {% assign post = site.posts | where:"slug", "say-hello-to-the-new-greeter" | first %}